-As a licensed Certified Financial Planner, my specialty is helping my clients with their concerns to raise additional cash or plan ahead for future retirement income.
+As a licensed Retirement Income Certified ProfessionalTM and Mortgage Loan Originator, NMLS 91704, my specialty is helping my clients with their concerns to raise additional cash or plan ahead for future retirement income.

-For the average Retiree, almost half of their Net Worth is buried in what we call the "Dead Equity", the unused equity they own in their home.
+For the average Retiree, almost 70 % of their Net Worth is buried in what we call the "Dead Equity", the unused equity they own in their home.
 Many of us will want this for other needs and wants, to help us enhance our retirement years.

 The Reverse Mortgage is an effective tool for many of us to obtain the funds we need now, to eliminate future mortgage payments, create more monthly income or plan ahead with the "Line of Credit" option to have tax-free and easily obtainable cash when we need it for whatever challenge life puts in front of us later.

 What is a reverse mortgage?

 A HECM Reverse Mortgage is a federally approved and insured opportunity for a homeowner to access and use part of their home's equity for cash, income or future security.
 We also now have private Reverse Mortgages that work well for many homeowners.
 All Reverse Mortgages work very well for homeowners who have enough equity and want to stay in their homes and do not have a high need to leave their home to family or others.